 Port 80 can be closed if all access to the CC-SG is via HTTPS addresses.

-Ports 5000 and 51000 can be closed if CC-SG Proxy mode is used for
+Ports 5000 and 51000 can be closed if CC-SG Proxy mode is used for connections from the firewall.

 CC-SG Communication Channels

 Each communication channel is documented.
 For each communication channel, the table includes: